Hellyeah: Hellyeah (2007–2008)

 Revolver was one of the first print publications to feature the band in March 2007.
 The self-titled track, "Hellyeah", started gaining satellite radio airplay in February 2007, and the first single "You Wouldn't Know" hit American radio airwaves the same month.
 "You Wouldn't Know" peaked at number 5 on the Hot Mainstream Rock Tracks, and 35 on the Hot Modern Rock Tracks.
 The album's second single, "Alcohaulin' Ass" peaked at number 7 on the Hot Mainstream Rock Tracks.
 The band's self-titled album, Hellyeah was released on April 10, 2007, via Epic Records.
 The album debuted at No. 9 on the Billboard 200 album charts, with sales of just under 45,000.
 The album peaked on the Top Hard Rock albums at number 15, and number 3 on the Top Rock Albums.
-As of October 18, 2007, the album has sold 204,000 copies.
+As of April 27, 2009, the album has sold 354,000 copies in the United States.

 Hellyeah received generally positive reviews.
 William Ruhlmann of Allmusic awarded the album three and a half stars out of five, commenting; "Their album is a competent example of its genre, in which Tribbett and Maxwell combine to create crushing riffs over the pummeling rhythm section of Paul, while Gray howls typically enraged, expletive-littered lyrics to songs".
 However, Ruhlmann believes Hellyeah is not a notable variation from members' previous bands.
 Blabbermouth.net reviewer Don Kaye awarded the album 7 out of 10, praising the track "Matter of Time" for its slashing main riff, and "One Thing" as it "marches to the finish line with a rumbling, crunching wall of guitars worthy of Dimebag himself".
 Kaye thought that Hellyeah's first studio effort was not equal to any of its members' main output.
 KNAC contributor Andrew Depedro stated "it's a set of good songs recorded by 5 accomplished musicians from diverse backgrounds not letting their pasts define them and those songs in one form or another speak to you in different ways".